- ABOUT HAE

 Hereditary Angioedema, or HAE, is a very rare and potentially life-threatening genetic condition that involves recurrent attacks of severe swelling (angioedema) in various parts of the body, including the hands, feet, genitals, stomach, face, and/or throat.
 Swelling in the airway can restrict breathing and be fatal.
 Episodes may be triggered by physical trauma or emotional stress; however, swelling often occurs without a known trigger.

-There are currently eight products approved by the FDA for preventing and treating HAE attacks, along with generic options for an on-demand therapy.
+There are currently eight therapies approved by the FDA for preventing and treating HAE attacks, along with generic options for an on-demand therapy.
 People with HAE and their physicians have options for developing an HAE treatment plan tailored to meet each individual's unique needs.

 The HAEA is committed to helping HAE families overcome barriers, successfully manage HAE, and lead normal lives.
 We offer important resources that will help you navigate life as a caregiver.
 There are also many ways to stay involved in our community!